thesephist/oak/README.md

 There are several immediately actionable things we can do to speed up Oak programs' runtime performance, though none are under works today.
 In order of increasing implementation complexity:

 1. Basic compiler optimization techniques applied to the abstract syntax tree, like constant folding and propagation.
-2. Variable name mangling and caching, so string comparisons become `u64` comparisons between machine words.
-3. A thorough audit of the interpreter's memory allocation profile and a memory optimization pass (and the same for L1/L2 cache misses).
+2. A thorough audit of the interpreter's memory allocation profile and a memory optimization pass (and the same for L1/L2 cache misses).
-4. A bytecode VM that executes Oak compiled down to more compact and efficient bytecode rather than a syntax tree-walking interpreter.
+3. A bytecode VM that executes Oak compiled down to more compact and efficient bytecode rather than a syntax tree-walking interpreter.

 ## Development